usnistgov/BF/content/en/Info/Contact/BF Contact.md

 # BF Contact <br/> _`Irena Bojanova, Inventor/Creator, PI & Lead, NIST Bugs Framework (BF), 2014 – ~~~`_
 </br>
-Please do not hesitate to reach out for guidance and demonstrations on the Bugs Framewrok (BF).
+Do not hesitate to reach out for guidance and demonstrations on the Bugs Framewrok (BF) Taxonomy, Formal Language, Tools, and Sevices.

 Provide your indended BF use via the [BF Form](https://forms.gle/SRZyva5Vn1i4dQQ2A).